Pig's trotter

-A pig's trotter, also known as a pettitoe, or sometimes known as a pig's foot, is the culinary term for the foot of a pig.
-The cuts are used in various dishes around the world, and experienced a resurgence in the late 2000s.
+A pig's trotter, also known as a pettitoe, is the culinary term for a pig's foot.
+It is used as a cut of pork in various dishes around the world, and experienced a resurgence in the late 2000s.

 Description

 Before sale, the trotters are cleaned and typically have the hairs pulled with a hot tank and beaters.
 They are often used in cooking to make stocks, as they add thickness to gravy, although they are also served as a normal cut of meat.
 In Puerto Rico, a tomato-based stew of pigs' trotters with chickpeas is called patitas de cerdo.
 Sometimes potatoes or butternut are added.

-Chef Marco Pierre White has long served trotters at his restaurants, based on the original recipe of mentor Pierre Koffmann.
-In the New York City restaurant Hakata Tonton, 33 of the 39 dishes served contain pigs' trotters.
+British chef Marco Pierre White has long served trotters at his restaurants, based on the original recipe of mentor Pierre Koffmann.

-Following the late-2000s financial crisis, there has been a boom in popularity of pigs' trotters in the United Kingdom as a revival in cheap meat recipes occurred.
+Following the Great Recession, there was a boom in popularity of pigs' trotters in the United Kingdom as a revival in cheap meat recipes occurred.
 In 2008, British supermarket Waitrose reintroduced trotters to its stores, and found that they quickly became popular.
-In 2009, Pierre Koffmann set up a pop-up restaurant, and found that diners ate an entire month's stock of 500 pigs' trotters in less than a week.

 In Norwegian tradition, pigs' feet are salted and boiled and served as syltelabb.
 This is a pre-Christmas dish because the pig was slaughtered before Christmas, and everything was used.
 Today syltelabb is for enthusiasts.

+The thick skin and abundant connective tissue of pigs' feet makes them a good source of dietary collagen.